bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

 of the second 'starttabulate' would disappear if a \VL is not placed before the first column within the first 'starttabulate'.

+The double-vertical rule is currently implemented for 'bTABLE' pack, by adding an extra column that is set to a fixed size of 2pt.
+However, it is not implemented for 'starttabulate' because 'starttabulate' does not provide native support for double vertical rule, and but adding an empty column the second rule would cut into the left padding of the subsequent cell, making it touching the second vertical rule.